hannahdesmond/mastery-curriculum/chapter3/README.md

 - _**Convert your numeral calculator to use dot syntax with parentheses.**_

-> We'll be using dot syntax with parentheses for now, so we can get used to writing formally-correct code.
+> We'll be using dot syntax with parentheses for now, so we can get used to writing formally correct code.

 ## What happens when we send an object a message?